Skip to contents

 Local Models

 Using open-source local models for PDF processing is also possible, though remote models like gpt-4o-mini tend to handle longer documents more effectively.
-Smaller local models, like gemma2:9B in ollama(), may struggle with large content and complex, structured queries, even if they support extended context lengths.
-For more demanding tasks, larger local models like llama3:70B may perform better with complex queries, but they require substantial hardware resources to run smoothly.
-Since Ollama has a default context length of just 2,048 tokens, you will likely need to adjust the context length with the .num_ctx option in ollama().
+Smaller local models in ollama(), may struggle with large content and complex, structured queries, even if they support extended context lengths.
+For more demanding tasks, larger local models may perform better with complex queries, but they require substantial hardware resources to run smoothly.
+Since Ollama has a default context length of just 2,048 tokens, you will likely also need to adjust the context length with the .num_ctx option in ollama().
 Sending a message that is longer than the context length might lead to strange errors, since the input will be truncated by Ollama, which might lead to cases where only parts of the document are processed without your instructions.
 Note that increasing context length will likely slow down processing due to higher memory usage.
 In these cases, reducing the number of pages may help.

 ⚠️ Note: When using paid remote models, it’s important to consider data privacy and security, especially if you’re processing sensitive documents, as uploading data to external servers may introduce risks — local models provide more control in such cases.